miaoxw/RaspberryRouter/HTTP Proxy/Setup Instruction.md

 	* The first number `16` is the greatest size of the directory we set before itself.
 	* The second `16` is the number of directories of L1 cache.
 	* The last number `256` is the number of directories of L2 cache.
+	* In some cases like mine, almost all data are accessed only once and cache is not so necessary.
+To increase the lifetime of your MicroSD card, you can just ignore this configuration item.

 ### ACL
 We can let `squid` offer service for a specific range of IP address.
 In this instruction, I simply opened this service all around the world.